 NOVA CHAMBER MUSIC SERIES, Utah Museum of Fine Arts Auditorium, University of Utah, Sunday

 This season marks the NOVA Chamber Music Series' 30th anniversary.
 And although the music scene in Salt Lake City has changed dramatically for the better over the past three decades, NOVA is still one of the area's most significant outlets for chamber music.
-(Interestingly, when Utah Symphony associate principal clarinetist Russell Harlow founded NOVA in 1977, it was the only chamber music series in town.)
+When Utah Symphony associate principal clarinetist Russell Harlow founded NOVA in 1977, it was the only chamber music series in town.

 Harlow's symphony colleague Corbin Johnston (the orchestra's associate principal bassist) now runs NOVA.
 And to celebrate the organization's milestone, Johnston asked local composer Morris Rosenzweig to write a piece.

-Rosenzweig's "reprise" received its premiere at Sunday's season opener, played by Johnston, violinist Gerald Elias, violist Brant Bayless, cellist Noriko Kishi and pianist Jason Hardink, under the composer's direction.
-The five gave a wonderfully nuanced reading that captured the intricacies of the score superbly.
+Rosenzweig's "reprise" premiered at the season opener, played by Johnston, violinist Gerald Elias, violist Brant Bayless, cellist Noriko Kishi and pianist Jason Hardink, under the composer's direction.
+The five gave a wonderfully nuanced reading that captured the intricacies superbly.

 A fairly short piece, "reprise" is based on a simple chord.
 But Rosenzweig gets a lot out of it.
 There is quite a bit of repetition throughout; however, he constantly adds some new elements to the patterns he repeats — and this brings a certain intensity to the work.
 (This isn't minimalist music in any sense of the word.
 Instead of repeating phrases ad infinitum, Rosenzweig adds substance to the musical fabric through subtle changes and additions.)